Peter Dutton’s next test just around the corner – it could make or break him | The New Daily

 Resignation expected

-One member of the New South Wales Liberal state executive, the party’s ultimate decision-making body, said they had been advised Mr Morrison had accepted a job offer and “would resign after the budget”.
+One member of the NSW Liberal state executive, the party’s ultimate decision-making body, said they had been advised Mr Morrison had accepted a job offer and “would resign after the budget”.

 Other party power brokers said a poll could even be triggered sooner but another MP said they understood Mr Morrison was still negotiating terms.